Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: IV. Numerical Results

 Fig. \ref{fig:Fig5-Robus}(b) illustrates the corresponding MSEs of the concerned networks under mismatched singular value distributions.
-Again, GEC-SR-HyberGRU shows the fastest convergence speed in all the testing cases and close to the optimal result (light-gray solid line), which is reasonable.
-GEC-SR-HyperNet only considers the environment features (i.e., $\qsigma$) while GEC-SR-HyperGRU considers not only the environment features but also the current state (i.e., $\qh(t)$) and convergence state (i.e., $\beta(t-2),\beta(t-1), v(t)$).
-In fact, GEC-SR-HyperGRU is able to adjust the damping factor online on the basis of its observations from the system state and convergence behavior.
+Again, GEC-SR-HyberGRU shows the fastest convergence speed in all the testing cases and is close to the optimal result (light-gray solid line), which is reasonable.
+GEC-SR-HyperNet only considers environmental features (i.e., $\qsigma$), while GEC-SR-HyperGRU considers not only the environment features but also the current state (i.e., $\qh(t)$) and convergence state (i.e., $\beta(t-2),\beta(t-1), v(t)$).
+In fact, GEC-SR-HyperGRU can adjust the damping factor online on the basis of its observations from the system state and convergence behavior.

-Fig. \ref{fig:Fig5-Robus2}(a) illustrates the resulting MSE trajectories under different dimensions of transform matrix with fixed ratio $M/N=4$ for ${\rm SNR}= 20$ dB, $\rho =0.5$, and distribution shape with $\gamma = 0.98$.
-We find that GEC-SR-HyperGRU also performs the best compared to the other network models.
+Fig. \ref{fig:Fig5-Robus}(c) illustrates the resulting MSE trajectories under the different dimensions of transform matrix with fixed ratio $M/N=4$ for ${\rm SNR}= 20$ dB, $\rho =0.5$, and distribution shape with $\gamma = 0.98$.
+We find that GEC-SR-HyperGRU also performs the best among the other network models.

-Fig. \ref{fig:Fig5-Robus2}(b) illustrates the corresponding MSEs under different sparsity rates $\rho$ for ${\rm SNR}= 20$ dB, $(M,N)=(400,100)$, and $\gamma = 0.98$.
+Fig. \ref{fig:Fig5-Robus2}(a) illustrates the corresponding MSEs under different sparsity rates $\rho$ for ${\rm SNR}= 20$ dB, $(M,N)=(400,100)$, and $\gamma = 0.98$.
 For dense prior (i.e., $\rho=0.8$), GEC-SR-HyperNet has the same performance as GEC-SR-HyperGRU, but GEC-SR-HyperGRU has better performance than GEC-SR-HyperNet for sparse prior (i.e., $\rho=0.2$).

-Fig. \ref{fig:Fig5-Robus2}(c) shows the reconstructions of the $50\times50$ smile face image for different algorithms under ${\rm SNR}=15$ dB, $(M,N)=(10000,2500)$, and Gaussian transform matrix.
+Fig. \ref{fig:Fig5-Robus2}(b) shows the reconstructions of the $50\times50$ smile face image for different algorithms under ${\rm SNR}=15$ dB, $(M,N)=(10000,2500)$, and Gaussian transform matrix.
 The initialization of the image is blurry, and the reconstruction results of all the algorithms at $t=3$ are shown.
-From the results, GEC-SR-HyperGRU and GEC-SR-HyperNet have the best and second best reconstruction performance, respectively.
-GEC-SR-Net only achieves $-13.59$ dB, and GEC-SR-HyperNet and GEC-SR-HyperGRU reach $-19.12$ and $-21.07$ dB, respectively.
-These results indicate that the hypernetworks perform better robustness than do GEC-SR-Net even for real image reconstructions.
+From the results, GEC-SR-HyperGRU and GEC-SR-HyperNet have the best and second-best reconstruction performance, respectively.
+GEC-SR-Net only achieves $-13.59$ dB, but GEC-SR-HyperNet and GEC-SR-HyperGRU reach $-19.12$ and $-21.07$ dB, respectively.
+These results indicate that the hypernetworks demonstrate better robustness than GEC-SR-Net, even for real image reconstructions.
+To further examine the capability of GEC-SR-HyperGRU for real images, Fig. \ref{fig:Fig5-Robus2}(c) shows the reconstruction results of three $30\times30$ images at $t=3$, $3$, $5$ and SNR $=15$, $15$, $20$\,dB and with sparsity rates $\rho =\{0.1, 0.3, 0.9\}$ and the ${(M,N)=(3600,900)}$ Gaussian transform matrix.
+Again, GEC-SR-HyperGRU exhibits a dramatically better performance than GEC-SR in all the tests.